How To Use Custom CSS With Growform

 List of targetable tags and examples

-As well as regular CSS tags that can be affected (like "body", "a", "p" and so on), the following sample CSS sheet includes all additional targetable tags, with example customisations.
-You can also use media queries for additional control.
+As well as adding your own custom CSS tags or targeting other elements that can (like "body", "a", "p" and so on), the following sample CSS sheet includes some additional targetable tags, with example customisations.

 .parentContainer { background-color: pink; } .formBackground { background-color: blue; } .continueButton { background-color: green; } .progressBar { margin-top: 50px; } .button { background-color: purple; } .button > span { font-size: 15px; } .firstButtonInRow { background-color: orange; } .backButton { color: black; }